Snaacky/thewiki/docs/tutorials/mpv.md

 mpv can be fine-tuned to meet your specific needs, from tweaking playback behavior to customizing video, audio, and subtitle settings.
 This section outlines the common options that can improve your experience.

 !!!
-This guide assumes you know the root folder for your mpv config. *See [Config Overview](#config-overview) to see where to locate your config files.*
+This guide assumes you know the location of your config folder. *See [Config Overview](#config-overview) to see where to locate your config files.*
 !!!

 ### Debanding